 Despite being quite touristy and often packed with visitors, Zhujiajiao still has a lot of charm.
 The town is known for its picturesque bridges, traditional gardens, and serene canals.

-When we got our pass from the Tourist Information Centre, we also got a very useful map with recommended routes.
-This was great to follow and helped us navigate around the water town.
+When we got our pass from the Tourist Information Centre, we also got the Zhujiajiao ancient town map print-out with recommended routes.
+This was great as it helped us navigate around the water town.

 Here’s what we did during our visit: